 Uneven Tooth Shade

-This is yet another side effect of teeth whitening, particularly for patients with restorations like crowns, implants, and veneers.
+This is yet another side effect of teeth whitening, particularly for patients with restorations like dental crowns, dental implants, and dental veneers.
 That’s because when you whiten your teeth, the bleach won’t change your restored teeth’s color — only that of your natural pearly whites.
 This may lead to shade differences between your restorations and your natural teeth, resulting in an uneven smile.
 For this reason, whitening may not be the best option for you if you have visible implants or veneers on your front teeth.

 Finally, laser and tray teeth whitening side effects also include dry mouth.
 This might occur because bleaching agents, like carbamide peroxide and hydrogen peroxide, may dry out your teeth after entering your tooth enamel.